bazel-contrib/toolchains_llvm/README.md

 #### Sysroots

 A sysroot can be specified through the `sysroot` attribute.
-This can be either a path on the user's system, or a bazel `filegroup` like label.
+This can be either a path on the user's system, or a Bazel `filegroup` like label.
 One way to create a sysroot is to use `docker export` to get a single archive of the entire filesystem for the image you want.
 Another way is to use the build scripts provided by the [Chromium